ecadlabs/taquito/packages/tezos-ts/README.md

-# Tezos Typescript Library Suite
+# Tezos TS high level functions

-The `tezos-ts` package contains higher level functionality that builds upon the other packages in the Tezos Typescript Library Suite.
+The `@tezos-ts/tezos-ts` package contains higher level functionality that builds upon the other packages in the Tezos Typescript Library Suite.

 ## API Documentation